Defending Clients Hurt on the Job

-After attending a free ALRP MCLE training in 2005, Michelle realized that she wanted to extend her practice to help people living with HIV/AIDS.
+After attending a free ALRP MCLE training, Michelle realized that she wanted to extend her practice to help people living with HIV/AIDS.
 Since joining the Panel, Michelle has helped numerous clients learn their rights and seek redress in personal injury, medical malpractice, and workers’ compensation cases.

 In her work with ALRP clients, Michelle has demonstrated the value of representing people who are least able to access legal assistance.
 One such client, a mono-lingual Spanish-speaking transgender woman, was referred to Michelle for a workers’ compensation matter.
 The client explained to Michelle that while working as a janitor, she fell down a flight of stairs and seriously injured her back.
 She immediately reported her injury to her boss and sought medical treatment.

 Eight months into receiving treatment, the client’s insurance company suddenly rejected her claim and denied her benefits.
 The client was shocked.
 She feared that her boss had fabricated a story to support the denial because her transgender identity made him uncomfortable.

 When Michelle heard about the client’s unfortunate situation, she was eager to step in.
 Michelle successfully negotiated a settlement with the insurance company and secured some compensation for the client.
 “But most rewarding,” Michelle explains, “was helping the client feel that her experience was valid.”

 Michelle notes that the majority of people who call her office about workers’ compensation are like this client – honest and hard-working.
 There is a misconception that many people fake or exaggerate injuries in the workplace.
 The actual monetary award in workers’ compensation cases is usually very limited.
 “The real goal is to get people back to work,” says Michelle.